 NON-UK STUDENTS: students from overseas are equally welcome and will be allocated to a group with UK students whose prior experience is closest to their own.
 We never have any problems matching an overseas student to a suitable group as long as you have given us enough information.
 (And on those very rare occasions they are moved to the right group very early on.)
 Please do give us as much detail as possible about the education system you are in, as well as whatever Latin qualifications you have already taken, to enable us to get this right every time!

-GRAMMAR REVISION: Although revision of Latin grammar is not a primary focus of the Latin Summer School, we do offer grammar clinics on various topics (e.g. Participles & ablative absolutes or uses of the subjunctive).
+GRAMMAR REVISION: Although revision of Latin exam syllabus grammar is not the primary focus of the Latin Summer School, we do offer grammar clinics on various topics (e.g. Participles & ablative absolutes or uses of the subjunctive).
 For more advanced groups we also set and test small sections (e.g. adjective endings) for revision between classes each day as appropriate to the reading level of each group.
 Please click here for a sample grammar revision schedule recently used with an A Level group.

 THE TUTORS: The tutors are all highly qualified subject specialists, of whom almost all are practising Classics teachers from some of the country’s leading schools and many are experienced current or recent Latin public examiners.
 As such they understand how school pupils learn, the sorts of linguistic areas with which even the more able will struggle, and how our courses can directly contribute towards success in public examinations as well as enrich them more generally.